inspec/inspec/docs-chef-io/content/inspec/resources/opa_api.md

 For a full list of available matchers, please visit our [matchers page](/inspec/matchers/).

+## Properties

 ### allow

-The `allow` matcher checks if specific input is as per the policy defined in OPA.
+The `allow` property checks if specific input is as per the policy defined in OPA.
 If `allow` is not defined in the policy file then this matcher will not work.

     its('allow') { should eq 'value' }